ramireddy1806/EDA-with-Haberman-s-Survival-Dataset/README.md

-Objective is to classify a patient survived 5 years/longer or died within 5 years for the given data set.
+Objective is to classify a patient survived 5 years longer or died within 5 years for the given data set.

 Attribute Information:
 a.
 Age of patient at time of operation (numerical)